 While technically you don’t need an ISBN to publish an ebook, ALLi recommends that you do purchase and use your own ISBNs and use one ISBN for each format e.g. hardback, paperback, ebook, audiobook.

 Our reasoning?
 Owning your own ISBN makes you the publisher of record, rather than the platform you’ve used to distribute your book: KDP, Smashwords, Bookbaby, or anyone else.
 One of the biggest advantages of self-publishing is that you are the publisher, retaining all rights.
-Why then allow somebody else to be identified as the publisher of your book?
+Why then allow somebody else to be identified as the publisher?

-Owning our own ISBNs means our books circulate properly in the industry supply chain, allowing us to freely work with bookstores and libraries, who use the ISBN to select the format of book they want to purchase.
-In these ecosystems, ISBNs help with discoverability, sales, and analysis of where your book sales have come from.
+Owning our own ISBNs means our books can circulate properly in the industry supply chain, and allows us to freely work with bookstores and libraries, who use ISBNs to select the format of book they want to purchase.

-Not owning our own ISBNs adds to indie author invisibility.
+Not owning our own ISBNs also adds to indie author invisibility.
 Nielsen and Bowker, the Australian ISBN Agency, the national libraries of New Zealand, Canada and many other countries, provide reports on the publishing industry each year, based on ISBN tracking.
-Since many indie authors do not use ISBNs for their ebooks, the indie world is something of a “shadow industry” untracked on official reports.
+Since many indie authors do not use ISBNs for their ebooks, the indie world remains a “shadow industry” untracked on official reports.
+This gives rise to many misleading headlines about indie publishing and author income.

 Do Authors Need An ISBN for all books?